-Mountbatten station connects to several bus stops in the vicinity, as well as taxi stands and passenger pick-up points, as well as designated Park and Ride scheme carparks.
+Mountbatten station connects to several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

 There are five official bus stops linked to Mountbatten station.
 Additional bus stops are reflected to better represent transport connections.

 |No.||Bus stop||Exit||Bus Routes|